aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 evolution of programming languages, arisal and transfer of new features, death of obsolete ones

-ALGOL (late 50s, early 60s) effort to design machine independent scientific computation lang. generalized fortran

-John Backus, a programming language designer at IBM, proposed a metalanguage of "metalinguistic formulas" to describe the syntax of the new programming language IAL, known today as ALGOL 58 (1959).
-His notation was first used in the ALGOL 60 report.

-BNF is a notation for Chomsky's context-free grammars.
-Backus was familiar with Chomsky's work

 ALGOL also introduced block structure, pass by value and "pass by name" https://www2.cs.sfu.ca/~cameron/Teaching/383/PassByName.html

-symbolic/textual substitution

-Implications of the pass-by-name mechanism:
-- The argument expression is re-evaluated each time the formal parameter is accessed.
-- The procedure can change the values of variables used in the argument expression and hence change the expression's value.

-ALGOL allowed recursion (probably first imperative lang to do so)

 ALGOL 60 lacked native input and output statements in the language, was another major reason for its lack of acceptance (no hello world!)